TryEngineering Summer Institute

 A test engineer performs tests on electrical systems and offers expertise in managing them.
 They are involved in the test planning, analysis of the results, and research for the perfect solution.

 With computer-based designing software, design engineers form systems and products.
-They create designs that are according to particular specifications.
+They create designs according to particular specifications.
 Experimentation can be performed, followed by the track of their progress.
-Design engineers often have to make modifications to systems, so those specific requirements are achieved.
+Design engineers often have to make modifications to systems in order to achieve the specified requirements.

 A communications engineer builds communication systems such as satellites and fiber optics.
 They may also play a role in the installation of such devices to ensure quality results.

-To become an electrical engineer, one must complete high school 4-years followed by a bachelor's degree in electrical engineering.
-To attain some on-field experience in the actual professional environment, a year or two preferably be spent as a junior engineer.
-However, it is highly suggested that freshie engineers must enroll in a Master’s program, which would further take from a year to three!
-If you have a teen who is interested in engineering make sure you check out summer engineering camp where teens can learn hands on experience with the industry.
-During the electrical engineering module teens will learn work on projects specific to electrical engineering and get to meet with real life engineers working in the field.
+To become an electrical engineer, one must complete high school followed by a bachelor's degree in electrical engineering.
+To attain experience in a professional environment, a year or two will preferably be spent as a junior engineer.
+Newly graduated engineers are strongly encouraged to enroll in a Master's program, which typically takes one to three years to complete.

 Becoming an electrical engineer is no ordinary feat.
 The persistence, innovation, and patience required for the job are demanding but so is the reward, once you gain hands-on experience and reach the required level of expertise.